What Is Order-To-Cash Process + How to Optimize Your O2C Cycle

-This article will explain what an order-to-cash cycle is and show you how you can improve it.
+This article will explain what an order-to-cash cycle is and show you how to improve it.

 The data collected throughout the entire O2C process is analyzed to help management identify opportunities for optimization.
-Supply chain management and inventory management are some of the areas affected.
-The analysis eliminates inefficiencies that may affect your company's success.
+By implementing the findings of the OTC process, the company refines its supply chain management and inventory management processes.
+As a result, the analysis eliminates inefficiencies that may affect the company's success.

 8 crucial steps in an O2C process

-The process begins when a customer places a sales order to when the system generates a final report—the following section breaks down all sub-processes to give an outline of the order-to-cash workflow.
+The process begins when a customer places a sales order to when the system generates a final report—the following section breaks down all sub-processes to outline the order-to-cash workflow.